-Ages range from 8 to 17 years old.
+Ages range from 8 to 17.
 For the purposes of school and some therapeutic activities, the children are divided into younger (school-aged) and older (adolescent) groups.

 Caregivers cannot stay overnight with their children.
 We know this is difficult for some caregivers, but please be assured that staff are available 24 hours/day to ensure your child’s comfort and safety.
 Every effort will be made to notify you immediately if there is a significant change in your child’s condition.

 Usually not, unless there are specific circumstances.
 Most of our patient rooms are semi-private rooms with two patients.